noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA4.md

 - Why are these fuels different (molecules)
 While their ability to be sustainably produced is one of the main factors contributing to their widespread adoption, another major factor is the amounts of greenhouse gasses, such as $CO_2$, produced in their combustion.

-Consider the combustion reaction for biofuel, ethanol, in compariison to it's traditonal counterpart, gasoline
+Consider the combustion reaction for biofuel, ethanol, in compariison to it's traditional counterpart, gasoline

 | Fuel     | Combustion Formula                                 | $\Delta$H      |
 | -------- | -------------------------------------------------- | -------------- |